DevonCasey/nmf_practice/assignment.md

 2. Use the [CountVectorizer](http://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.CountVectorizer.html) from scikit-learn (or Tfidf) to turn the content of the news stories into a document-term matrix.
 Choose a reasonable value (like 5000) for max_features when initializing the vectorizer.
+    - Note that these vectorizers return the document-term matrix in a special [sparse matrix data type](https://docs.scipy.org/doc/scipy/reference/generated/scipy.sparse.csr_matrix.html).
+If you need to cast to a numpy array, use the [`.toarray()`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.sparse.csr_matrix.toarray.html#scipy.sparse.csr_matrix.toarray) method

 3. Use the get_feature_names method of your vectorizer to store the word represented by each column of your document-term matrix.